stepanenko/javascript-info/Clean JavaScript - A concise guide to learning Clean Code, SOLID and Unit Testing/SRP.md

 ```
 ## Applying the SRP

-Returning to the example, one way to separate these responsibilities could be by
+One way to separate these responsibilities could be by
-moving each of the functions of the UseCase class to others, like this
+moving each of the functions of the UseCase class to others, like this:

 ```js
 class UseCase {